visualpharm/Lunacy/docs/index.md

 ## Standard Framework

-Under the <b>Standard Framework</b> we consider a set of tools that allow our clients to manually search and retreive icons through a GUI.
+Under the <b>Standard Framework</b> we consider a set of tools that allows our clients to manually search and retreive icons through a GUI.
 These tools are web and desktop apps.
 Both tools have a very similar functionality with some distinctions which are described in detail below:

   <details>
   <summary>